collective/collective.patchwatcher/README.rst

 --------

 Assume you have overridden a file called "querywidget.pt" with jbot in your own package called "my.package" in a folder called "overrides" (the default way to do this).
 The file is orginally provided by archetypes.querywidget and lives in the Folder "skins/querywidget/" of that package.
-When you createded the override, archetypes.querywidget version 1.1.2 was installed.
+When you created the override, archetypes.querywidget version 1.1.2 was installed.
 To make this explicit, you have to create a file called "overrides_info.py" inside your package namespace which has to offer an importable variable "declarations".

 It should contain the following content: